Tignon: Tignons past and present

 The tignon can be wrapped in many ways, and it was and is worn in a different way by every woman.
 Madras was a popular fabric for tignons among both free and enslaved populations, and has become iconic.
 Tignons were often created out of mis-matched scraps of undyed fabric given to slaves by their masters.
 The patchwork of material was made to appear festive.
-Tignons worn by free women of color or enslaved women in Haiti, Martinique, Guadeloupe, St. Lucia and Dominica, was made from Madras fabric, even had hidden messages.
+Tignons worn by free women of color or enslaved women in Haiti, Martinique, Guadeloupe, Saint Lucia and Dominica, were made from Madras fabric, and even had hidden messages.

 The tignon is experiencing a revival in Louisiana.
 It is found particularly in Creole-themed weddings.
 Celebrities such as Erykah Badu and Jill Scott continue to wear headdresses, as a celebration of Afro-American culture.